 The Actifry Snacking appears to be essentially the classic, original Actifry, but shipped with an insertable raised wire-mesh basket grill tray for cooking fragile food items (such as coated or battered food) that are not paddle-safe.
 The product number appears to be AL8060xx etc.

 As of 2014, this model does not yet appear to be available in North America.
 But the feature that makes it unique, the Snacking Grill Basket, can be purchased as a separate accessory for those who have a Classic Actifry model; you just pop it in for your product upgrade.
-The accessory is relatively inexpensive, but the bad news (depending on where you are) is that as of summer 2014, it only appears to be sold in the UK and Europe so far.
+The accessory is relatively inexpensive.
 See here for information about the snacking basket accessory.

 It appears to come in black or white colours (screen caps from Tefal’s site).